siebo/streamOps/README.md

 Control center for mobile video feeds in non-permissive environments

 This project was created at the NSIN/MD5 OFF THE GRID Hackathon.
+The initial version was created in Angular.
 The current version is a React rewrite of the original Angular app with all &#9608;&#9608;&#9608;&#9608;&#9608;
 and
 &#9608;&#9608;&#9608;&#9608;&#9608;